buffalo-x/borm/README.md

     You can use like this to specify a datasource:\
     _bgen.Db("ds1").Sql("opt^^test,id1^^demo sql").Query(&rs)_

-    This will work in Where function.
+    This also works in .Where function.